aurospire/tablebook/README.md

 ### **4. TableHeaderStyle**

-The `TableHeaderStyle` type extends `TableStyle` to include border and partition options.
+The `TableHeaderStyle` type extends `TableStyle` to include border options.
 It is specifically used for styling table headers, such as group or column headers, to enhance visual structure.

 ---